surenjanath/Spotify-Song-Downloader-PyQt5/README.md

 ### Medium article For this :
 - [Building an Interface for our Spotify Song Downloader with PyQt5](https://surenjanath.medium.com/building-an-interface-for-our-spotify-song-downloader-with-pyqt5-fa0442909be9)

+## Features to Add

+- Proper Error handing in v2 using Spotifydown New API [ Easy Mode ] With this new implementation the program will download songs at 320 hz instead of 128 hz but if an error occurs it will fall back to 128hz.
+- MP3 metadata such as song cover, artists, album and release date.
+- Might include a database for songs that was downloaded already [ Still thinking ]
+- Each Playlist in separate folders instead of the main music folder

 ## Requirements

 - Python 3.x